The Enchanted Tiki Room allows guests to sing along with a plethora of animatronic birds in this classic Disney experience.

 This attraction is located in the Magic Kingdom’s Adventureland.

-Shopping: A wide assortment of necessities and souvenirs can be bought among five shops in Adventureland: “Agrabah Bazaar,” “Island Supply by Sunglass Hut,” “La Princesa de Cristal – Caribbean Plaza,” “Plaza del Sol Caribe Bazaar,” and “Zanzibar Trading Co.”
+Shopping: Find an array of souvenirs among these shops in Adventureland: “Agrabah Bazaar,” “Island Supply by Sunglass Hut,” “La Princesa de Cristal – Caribbean Plaza,” “Plaza del Sol Caribe Bazaar,” and “Zanzibar Trading Co.”

-Dining/Refreshment: Near Enchanted Tiki Room, guests can savor some divine Polynesian-inspired ice cream treats at Aloha Isle and Sunshine Tree Terrace, respectively.
+Dining/Refreshment: Guests can savor some divine Polynesian-inspired ice cream treats nearby at Aloha Isle and Sunshine Tree Terrace, respectively.
 The former establishment offers the cult-favorite Dole Whip, while the latter eatery features the Citrus Swirl.

 Walt Disney’s Enchanted Tiki Room Fun Facts